emilpeychev/cci/README.md

 A Workflow is comprised of one or more uniquely named jobs.

-* Isolation: Each job runs in its own isolated environment, which helps ensure that the job's execution doesn't interfere with other jobs.
+* Isolation: Jobs run independently, preventing interference with other jobs.

-* Independence: Jobs can be run independently and in parallel, which speeds up the overall pipeline execution.
+* Independence: Jobs can run concurrently, enhancing overall pipeline speed.

-* Definition: A job's definition includes the steps, commands, environment settings, and other configuration needed to accomplish its tasks.
+* Definition: Each job includes steps, commands, and configurations needed to fulfill its tasks.

-* Dependencies: Jobs can have dependencies on other jobs, meaning they can be triggered to run only after certain conditions or previous jobs have been met.
+* Dependencies: Jobs may have dependencies on others, running only when specific conditions or preceding jobs are met.

-* Artifacts: Jobs can produce artifacts, which are files or data generated during the job's execution.
-These artifacts can be used in subsequent jobs or stages of the pipeline.
+* Artifacts: Jobs can produce artifacts, files or data used in subsequent pipeline stages.

-* Execution Environment: Jobs can run in different execution environments, such as Docker containers, virtual machines, or other platforms.
+* Execution Environment: Jobs can run in different environments like Docker containers or virtual machines.

 ```py
 jobs: #name